-Thus, many disputes are caused by the realization by the non-Korean party that he/she doesn't need the Korean party and the realization by the non-Korean party that the Korean party had no intent in following the joint venture agreement.
+Thus, many disputes are caused by the realization by the non-Korean party that he/she doesn't need the Korean party and the realization by the non-Korean party that the Korean party had no intent, at signing, in following the joint venture agreement.

 Do You Need a Korean Joint Venture to Succeed in Korea?

 We find that a joint venture is, normally, only successful in a few situations.
 The following are the major situations that we encounter that tend to make sense for both parties.

 - The Korean party has instant access to a proven distribution network (retail outlets) or supply chain and the non-Korean has a product that easily fits into this supply chain.
 Often this, however, is best addressed through a distribution/license agreement and, not, a joint venture agreement, but in some cases the joint venture makes sense.
 Be careful, often a joint venture is not necessary and changed circumstances can kill the relationship.